OlenaSymphony/AQA_Final_HW/README.md

 # Overview

-This repository contains end-to-end tests for SauceDemo Web-Site.
+This repository contains end-to-end tests for SauceDemo Web Site.
 The tests are written using Cypress, a modern JavaScript-based end-to-end testing framework.

 ## Prerequisites